fullstack-dan/amp-csr-portal/README.md

 ### Monday

 I started with creating some data structures and a mock API to simulate the backend.
 I can usually build better when I have an idea of the data flow and structure.
 I also set up the basic routing and navigation structure.
 Next, I mocked some users and CSR requests.
 I built the overall dashboard layout, including the sidebar, home page, and the seperate user page.
 User search is also functional.
 The mock API has delay simulation, so I was able to test loading states.
 With all of that, the R in CRUD is done for the most part.

+### Tuesday

+Today I focused on the U in CRUD.
+I added pages for viewing individual users and request details.
+I then implemented in place editing for the users and wrote a modal for updating and taking action on csr requests.
+I also added a loading state for the user search and request details.
+The user profile page is now fully functional, allowing CSRs to view and edit customer information and CSR requests.
+Next, I'll focus on adding purchase history and vehicle subscriptions to customer information, as well as going through my code and clearing up inconsitencies (like users vs customers).